TelegramPornNetwork/access/README.md

-# Telegram Porn Network
+# Telegram Porn Network 🔞 (18+ only)

 Welcome to the Telegram Porn Network.
 If you are looking for your **daily dose of fresh porn** you found the **absolute right place**!
 We are operating 15 different channels, gathering to any of your perverted (legal) needs ;)

-Thousands of HQ Pictures, Gifs and Videos, in dozens of categories are awaiting you!
+🔥 Thousands of HQ Pictures, Gifs and Videos, in dozens of categories are awaiting you!